thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 Note, be very careful about running an LNA.
 ACARS is close to the FM band and you may overload the front of the SDR and make things worse.
 Look at your SDR waterfall software if you can to see what the RF interference in your area is like and see how well you are picking up the ACARS/VDL bursts.
 I personally have had both success and failure running the [GPIO filtered airband LNA](https://gpio.com/products/airband-filtered-low-noise-amplifier?variant=19591697301526).
 In one location it was great and made a worthy addition, in another it made the signal useless.
 It was an expensive test.
 Your milage may vary.

 ## Software
 There is one supported decoder for ACARS and two decoders for VDL2.
 All of which only run on Linux.
 (There are some Windows options, Blackcat and MultiPSK, both are outside the scope of this page - neither of them can feed airframes.io).
+If you know and love docker, then there that option as well [SDR Enthusiasts](https://github.com/sdr-enthusiasts) is a good way to combine your ADSB data with your ACARS data in your location.

 [acarsdec](https://github.com/TLeconte/acarsdec) is a multi-channel acars decoder with built-in rtl_sdr, airspy front end or sdrplay device.
 [vdlm2dec](https://github.com/TLeconte/vdlm2dec) can decode up to 8 frequencies simultaneously ( but in the same 2Mhz range ) It decodes ARINC-622 ATS applications (ADS-C, CPDLC) via libacars library.